 Many of Varex's products have a long production cycle, and Varex needs to anticipate demand for its products to ensure adequate manufacturing or testing capacity.
 If Varex is unable to anticipate demand, and its manufacturing or testing capacity does not keep pace with product demand, Varex will not be able to fulfill orders in a timely manner, which may negatively impact its financial results and overall business.
-Conversely, if demand for Varex's products decreases, the fixed costs associated with excess manufacturing capacity may harm its financial results.
+Conversely, if demand for Varex's products decreases, the fixed costs associated with excess manufacturing capacity may harm its financial results, including by decreasing gross margins and increasing research and development costs as a percentage of revenue.